lowkeylabs/cmsc408-course-admin/fa2025/quizzes/q1-er-models.md

 Quiz title: Quiz 1 - ER Models
-Quiz description: This practice quiz focuses on entity-relation models and diagrams.
+Quiz description: This quiz focuses on entity-relation models and diagrams.

     An entity-relationship (ER) model is a conceptual data model used in the field of database design to represent the structure of a database.
 It focuses on describing the entities (objects, concepts, or things) in a domain, the relationships between those entities, and the attributes (properties or characteristics) associated with the entities.
 The ER model is commonly used to visualize and understand the high-level organization of data within a system before it is implemented in a database management system.